muan/site/_posts/2024-12-04-try-harder.md

 No, I really can’t.

-In the last few years I have learned that the way to keep myself away from suicide ideation is through resource management.
+In the last few years I have learned that the way to keep myself away from suicidal ideation is through resource management.

 My insomnia persists.
 Last night I slept in two 2-hour chunks.
 I woke up each time lethargic and angry at the unchanged state of my physical and mental health.